hoot gallery - stevefitz

 Now, you would have to say that anyone promoting the destruction of the natural world is pushing for the apocalypse and that in turn is evil.
 If follows that anyone fighting to protect the planet and humanity is therefore good.
 It boils down to Good v evil or, God v the devil.
 Within the context of religion it’s the same thing...
 So, where does the church stand in the fight against evil or, in their words, the fight against their nemesis, the devil?

 To start with, prior to the pandemic, the LNP Morrison government was in chronic climate change denial to protect the fossil fuel industry.
-That has progressed to blatant fraud with the government's energy policy written by fossil fuel companies, to promote fossil fuel companies, with taxpayers handing money to fossil fuel companies and comes at the expense not merely of taxpayers but of the generations to come who will suffer from our governments greed driven climate denialism.
+That has progressed to blatant fraud with the government's energy policy written by fossil fuel companies, to promote fossil fuel companies, with taxpayers handing $10 billion in subsidies to fossil fuel companies and comes at the expense not only of taxpayers but the generations to come who will suffer from our governments greed driven, planet destroying, climate denialism.
 So basically, in terms of driving the world towards the apocalypse, that would be viewed as something rather evil.
-Keep that in mind…

 You would be forgiven for thinking that Morrison’s $1.2 billion 'slush fund' for Catholic and independent schools and $4.5 billion church funding was to buy the religious vote.
 Why else would a political party, or their leader, align themselves with the church?
-This suggests that the church is a political force prepared to sell their votes, and their soul, to the highest bidder and it’s got nothing to do with what’s good or what their God may want.
+This suggests that the church is a political force prepared to sell their votes, and their soul, to the highest bidder and it’s got nothing to do with what’s good or what their God may want with Morrison using his so-called faith as a marketing advantage.

 This brings us back to what the church is all about.
 What’s outlined above suggests it’s all about money, power and control over men, by men, with religion as the intangible product they sell.
-It follows that you are not going to find God in the church.
-If you are looking for good or God, look no further than what’s in your own heart.
+It follows that if you’re looking for good, or God, the best option is to look no further than what’s in your own heart.

 Please don’t get me wrong… The religious doctrine is a good thing for society in that it teaches us to be good, charitable, nurturing, humble and empathetic.
-It’s very left-wing progressive so, why does the church back right-wing authoritarian conservatives?
-Hiding behind the veil of the church is a perfect cover to do evil and prompts questions about the validity of some religious institutions and about the integrity of those politicians who court the church for a vote.
-It’s the epitome of hypocrisy.
+It’s very socially progressive so, why does the church back the authoritarian, environment destroying, war mongering, self-serving right-wing in politics?

-Another disturbing example of religion in politics: A secret plot to dump seven Victorian Liberal MP's based on skin colour, gender, ethnicity and religious beliefs has sparked a new branch-stacking crisis.
-An internal strategy document shows the Victorian Liberal Party’s religious right conspired to purge the state’s upper-house sitting MP's to favour themselves.
+Another example of politics from the pulpit: A secret plot to dump seven Victorian Liberal MP's based on skin colour, gender, ethnicity and religious beliefs has sparked a new branch-stacking crisis.
+An internal strategy document shows the Victorian Liberal Party’s religious right ($) conspired to purge the state’s upper-house sitting MP's to favour themselves.

 In our current apocalyptic state, it’s not just politicians that need to be held to account.
 The church also needs to take some responsibility for blindly backing environment destroying politicians for a buck.
 If God is having any say at all about the destruction of his creation, and the evil in the hearts of men, then you can understand why he is not particularly happy.